jackyzipfilator-prog/forod-gameplay-escape/README.md

 # forod-gameplay-escape
-escape from forod and try ur best to catch l3otla
+GOAL : catch the l3otla without getting caught from the forod

+ITEMS AND TOOLS : u can dash and push the forod and get buffs to cartch the l3otla

+NOTICE : the l3otla can make u stunned for a bit so be carefull

+SCREENSHOTS :